JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 Since we already obtained the differences of departures and arrivals for each hour, we could create a net rates dataframes.
 This dataframe clearly shows the net change of each station per hour.

 ![Modeling_trips_extended2](https://user-images.githubusercontent.com/75310566/167594001-af1fa51f-6713-4ceb-a45e-51a0a23e060b.png)

+RMSE of the predicted net changes and the actual net changes We can make the final evaluation of our 62 stations approach by finding the RMSE of the prediction of net change and actual net change.
+Predicted net changes data:

     Conclusion Five: Our model performance decreased to 2.96 on prediction of the net rate change.